kaifishr/DroneRacing/README.md

 - Profile code
 - Save best networks
 - Allow thrust to have two components
+- Use horizontal and vertial rays.
+- Accumulate velocity instead of distance?
 - Take contact to walls into account when computing score

 # License